 Morus alba L., tyrosinase inhibitors, Kaempferol-3,7-di-O-α-L-rhamno pyranoside, 7,4’-dihydroxy-5,3’-dimethoxyflavone,(S)-5,5’,7-trihydroxy-2’,4’-dimethoxy-6-methylflavanone

 INTRODUCTION: In East Asia, whitening skin and protection against skin darkening are considered desirable by some for cosmetic purposes.
-Because tyrosinase plays a critical regulatory role in melanin biosynthesis, many tyrosinase inhibitors that suppress melanogenesis have been actively studied with the aim of developing preparations for skin whitening by many cosmetic companies.
+Because tyrosinase plays a critical regulatory role in melanin biosynthesis, many tyrosinase inhibitors that suppress melanogenesis have been actively studied to develop preparations for skin whitening by many cosmetic companies.
 Plant extracts having an inhibitory effect on enzyme tyrosinase may be a good choice for this purpose because of their relatively lower side effects.
 In cosmetic preparations, many plant extracts such as Mulberry (Morus alba Linn.) leaves have been used as whitening agent 1.

 MATERIALS AND METHODS: